Glutamine: essential amino acid for your well-being

 Other foods such as spinach, beets, cabbage, and cereals are also sources of this substance.

 As a dietary supplement, it is often presented in the form of tablets or powder.
-These formats offer a convenient way to incorporate this amino acid into your daily routine, whether by adding it to your meals or drinks.
+These formats offer a convenient way to integrate this amino acid into your daily routine, whether by adding it to your meals or drinks.

 Its powder form is a popular supplementation option.
 It is easy to dose and can be added to drinks or smoothies for convenient consumption.
-This form is particularly preferred by those who want precise control over their intake of this amino acid.
+This form is especially preferred by those who want precise control over their intake of this amino acid.

-2. In daily nutrition
+2. In the daily diet

 Incorporating this substance into your daily diet is also a viable option.
-In addition to the sources mentioned earlier, other foods such as dairy products and certain vegetables can also increase your intake of this amino acid.
+In addition to the sources mentioned previously, other foods such as dairy products and certain vegetables can also increase your intake of this amino acid.

 What is the food richest in this amino acid?

 IV.
-Glutamine Deficiencies
+Glutamine deficiencies

 Glutamine is the most notable fuel for intestinal and immune cells